 Nikos Georgopoulos is a Greek graphic designer and art director based in London.
 Described by London College of Fashion’s Creative Director as ‘sensitive, considered and essentially poetic’, his work spans across graphic identities, exhibitions, publications and websites for the fields of fashion, culture and architecture.
-Selected clients include Frieze Art Fair; Fashion Space Gallery; London College of Fashion; the Architecture Foundation, London; Hommage Villa Collection and Helen Storey Foundation.
+Selected clients include Frieze Art Fair; Fashion Space Gallery; London College of Fashion; the Architecture Foundation, London; Harrow Council and Helen Storey Foundation.
 In 2015/16 he was the graphic designer of London College of Fashion and Fashion Space Gallery responsible for the conception and design of exhibition identities, publications and printed material.

-He has studied Graphic Design and Visual Communication at Vakalo College of Art & Design (BA, MA) in Athens, Greece and at Camberwell College of Arts (MA) in London, where he conducted practice-based research exploring the relation between Identity and Archives.
+He has studied Graphic Design and Visual Communication at Vakalo College of Art & Design (BA, MA) in Athens, and at Camberwell College of Arts (MA) in London, where he conducted practice-based research exploring the relation between Identity and Archives.

 For new business enquiries and to request more information about the projects shown here, please contact us via the above details.